Notice: Use of this site constitutes your acceptance of these Terms of Use.

 1814

-Ignacio Alviso who had just been granted the Rincon de los Esteros Rancho offers Jean Saint-Dominique a site closer to San Francisco Bay.
-Jean Saint-Dominique names it this site "Nueva Barataria".
-The new site eventually becomes part of the town named after his benefactor, Alviso.
+Alviso, who had just been granted the Rincon de los Esteros Rancho, offers Saint-Dominique a larger site closer to San Francisco Bay, just south of what would become the city named after his benefactor.
+Saint-Dominique names this site and his business "Nueva Barataria".

 1854